 Average time depending on finish: 2 to 3 days.

-In this stage, we apply your pool’s finish and fill the pool with water.
+In this stage, we will carefully prepare the concrete surface of your swimming pool, and then apply your pool’s finish and fill the pool with water.
 Your finish will actually take several weeks to cure, even though you will be able to swim sooner than that.

 After the pool is full of water, one of our technicians will put necessary chemicals in the water to help achieve the best possible finish for your pool.
 We will also install any special features such as spray heads, fountains, or computer controls at this time.